 One interesting feature is the ability to decide the “size” of a particular word, so you can choose to put emphasis on a single word (or more than one) by changing the value it is assigned based on the frequency in the text.
 In addition, you can select the characteristics of each word, individually if needed, so you can change the color, font, size, angle to suit any particular idea you have in mind.

 One little annoyance of Tagul is that you need to register to use their service, which is not the case with the other tools.

-The export feature of Tagul is also very varied: you can save in png but also as a vector image, in eps or svg.
+The export feature of Tagul is also very varied: you can save in PNG but also as a vector image, in EPS or SVG.

 What is my favorite among those services?
-Although i dislike the idea of having to sign up for a service, i think that Tagul is the one i would most likely want to use, because of the simplicity and the multiple options it offers.
+Although I dislike the idea of having to sign up for a service, I think that Tagul is the one I would most likely want to use, because of the simplicity and the multiple options it offers.
 What is yours?

-Now that you have the option to create your own word cloud, you are ready to add them into your own project, whether it is a digital scrapbook page, a poster, a card.
+Now that you have the option to create your own word cloud, you are ready to add them to your own project, whether it is a digital scrapbook page, a poster, a card.
 Use them as a faint background, or as a focal point of your creation.

 What will you create?
 Add a link to your creation in the comments below.
 Or even better, post it in our PSP Showcase board on Pinterest.
 Can’t post on that board yet?
 No problem.
 Just ask for an invite and we’ll be glad to send you one.

 Do you know of other great word cloud tools?
 Add them in the comments.